 - Great moisture wicking ability

-- May be too cool for runs in the extreme cold
+- May not be warm enough for runs in the extreme cold

 - Not wind resistant